bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/Qfield.md

 #### Upper Left (Three Dashes) Map Legend
 - Highlight Layer and hold to access new window for layer.
    - Show on map.
 (Turns layer on or off)
    - Zoom to extent.
-(Zoomes to full extent or layer)
+(Zoomes to full extent of layer)
    - Show feature list.
 (Will open data list)
    - Start Tracking.
       - Set interval you want data collected as you walk